ibm-wsc/cloud-native-linuxone/docs/build-and-deploy/upandrunning.md

 In this section, you will add a new owner to the Pet Clinic application, and then go into your MySQL container to see if that owner was successfully added.

-**1.** You Pet Clinic should look something similar to this.
+**1.** Your Pet Clinic should look something similar to this.
 Go to the Find Owners tab, and create a new owner.

 ![find owners](upandrunningimages/findowners.png)